eightsmile/cfa/Equity.md

 ### Model Selection

-- DDM is most **suitable** when an investor takes a **non-control perspective** because he does **not** have the ability to meaningfully influence the timing or magnitude of a company’s **cash flows and is therefore reliant on dividend policy.** 因为非控制的不会影响div policy
+- **DDM** is most **suitable** when an investor takes a **non-control perspective** because he does **not** have the ability to meaningfully influence the timing or magnitude of a company’s **cash flows and is therefore reliant on dividend policy.** 因为非控制的不会影响div policy
-- DCF could be used for controlling interest.
+- **DCF** could be used for controlling interest.

-- If a company has intense capital demands — for example a company does based on its investment cash flows exceeding its operating ones — it may have negative free cash flow and be unable to pay dividends.
+- **RI**: If a company has intense capital demands — for example a company does based on its investment cash flows exceeding its operating ones — it may have negative free cash flow and be unable to pay dividends.
 In this situation, a **residual income model** would be the most appropriate model to use.
 - The residual income model considers the opportunity cost to an investor of investing in a stock, not a dividend discount model.

 ### DCF